 Vanilla Cupcakes

-- Preheat the oven to 170°C (340°F) and line 24 cupcake liners into two 12-hole cupcake pans.
+- Preheat the oven to 170°C (340°F) and line two 12-hole cupcake pans with 24 cupcake liners.

 - Add the oil, eggs, and sugar to a bowl of a stand mixer fitted with a whisk attachment.
 Beat on medium-high speed until light and fluffy, about 4 minutes.

-- Sift together the salt and flour then add the flour mixture to the egg and sugar mixture.
+- Sift together the salt and flour, then add the flour mixture to the egg and sugar mixture.
 Beat at low speed until just combined.

-- Pour the cupcake batter into the cupcake liners using a jug or ice cream scoop, filling each case two-thirds of the way up.
-Bake in a preheated oven for 15 to 20 minutes or until a cake tester inserted into the center of the cupcake comes out clean.
-Allow the cupcakes to cool in their tins for 5 minutes, then to cool completely on a cooling rack.
+- Bake in a preheated oven for 15 to 20 minutes or until a cake tester inserted into the center of the cupcake comes out clean.
+Allow the cupcakes to cool in their tins for 5 minutes, then cool completely on a cooling rack.

-Chocolate Buttercream
+Chocolate Frosting